neonspectra/wmcms/README.md

 The script will automatically pull down your page from your live website, parse the metadata, and create a new RSS item in your RSS feed automagically.
 Run this script any time you make a new post that you want to add to RSS.

-I would recommend moving `rsshelper.sh` out of your webroot directory since there is no reason to keep it in an accessible portion of your website, since it is not part of the site itself.
+I would recommend moving `rsshelper.sh` outside of your webroot directory.
+There is no reason to keep it in an accessible portion of your website since it is not part of the site itself.

+#### Sitemap

+wmcms includes a script `sitemapper.sh` to automate building a sitemap.xml file.
+Make sure to edit the script options as described in the file comments.

+Paths within your site's `/config` directory are excluded from the sitemap since that path is not intended to be traversable on its own.

+I would recommend moving `sitemapper.sh` outside of your webroot directory.
+There is no reason to keep it in an accessible portion of your website since it is not part of the site itself.

 ### Gotchas
 - If you want to change the `background-color` css style, you will notice that it probably won't work if you set it just in `/config/main.css`.
 That's because it's also explicity set in `/config/header.html` and for all the files in `/config/errors`.
 Setting the background colour inline in the html body of these pages is important because it prevents users from getting a splash of white (if your site has a dark background) while the linked stylesheet is still loading in the user's browser.